• Skip to primary navigation

 • ABOUT

-• Privacy Policy 2021
+• Privacy Policy 2025

 • Recipe Index

-• Facebook
+• Recipes

-• Instagram
+• Subscribe

-• Pinterest
+• Recipes

-• YouTube
+• Subscribe

-Jump to Recipe·Print Recipe
+Jump to Recipe

 Faith and chicken tortilla soup provide comfort for some, but not all.

 People who have religion and a strong faith in God are to be admired.
 It seems they can weather any storm, any hardship and all tragic events that come into their lives.
-They believe in God’s plan and that God is in control.
+They believe in God's plan and that God is in control.
 Their trust in God is unwavering.
-They understand this world is not paradise and pain and death and dying are inevitable.
-They believe suffering happens for a reason.
-Each crisis is looked upon as a learning experience and a reminder that following in the steps of Jesus Christ brings relief and hope.

 Honestly, I hate God's plan for me and every other mother who has lost a child.
 As spiritual as I am, I am not particularly religious.
 Raised by a strict Catholic mother and a father who thought the Catholic church was nothing more than a big business my upbringing was filled with catechism questions and doubts.
 In fact, later in life, all I ever prayed for, "Please Lord keep my children safe", so you can imagine my current dilemma.

-As much as I tried to get religion, I am my father’s daughter and can’t rely on faith to help me through this.
-However, William believed in God and that has helped.
-In his final preparations for his Afghanistan deployment he carefully packed his favorite prayers.
 He relied on God to get him through a crisis.
 He was also prepared to die believing that we would all see each other again.
 The thought that I will see him again warms my heart and fills me with joy.
-Walking in his light and being more like him–maybe that is God’s plan.
+Walking in his light and being more like him--maybe that is God's plan.

-Lord is my shepard prayer card
+Lord is my shepherd prayer card.

 found in his fatigue pocket

-well used prayer card in Afghanistan; found in his wallet
+Well used prayer card in Afghanistan; found in his wallet.

 well used in Afghanistan; found in his wallet